ingydotnet/git-subrepo/ReadMe.md

 * Upstream history is condensed into one commit.
 * A subrepo (and all related history) can be removed in one command.

+Note that users never need to install `git-subrepo`, and even collaborators only need it when they want to push/pull.

 ## Installation

 Get the source code from GitHub: